MyPureCloud/local-key-manager/README.md

 If for whatever reason, your service is not up, you will not be able to transcode or download recordings encrypted with the local key pair.
 Make sure you do not remove ANY key pairs that have been used by PureCloud at any point because those recordings will be locked forever.

+The user id of the PureCloud user making decryption requests or key pair generation requests that are sent to the local key encryption service via a HTTP header named `PureCloud-User-Id`.

 Even if you plan on not using this service, please take a minute to look around and read the code comments as they explain certain details of decryption workflow with more specifics.